 Specifically in order to bridge this power gap, Lancia then collaborated with Ferrari on a new project.
 And so 1983 saw the birth of the Lancia LC2, a car with smooth sinuous lines.
 Unlike the LC1, it had a closed roof.
 The two-seater berlinetta was fitted with an 8-cylinder 2.6-litre 90° V-cylinder engine, with four valves per cylinder, supplied by Ferrari.
 The astonishing power of the V8 – developed and assembled by Abarth technicians – generated 700 HP at 9000 rpm, and a maximum speed of 360 Km/h.
 The Lancia LC2 produced truly monstrous performances, in line with those of its competitors in the championship.

 The engine was installed on a frame made of avional – a light alloy of aluminium and copper – with a honeycomb structure and magnesium ribs.
 The safety cell was composed of a titanium roll-bar and panels of inconel (a nickel-chromium-based super-alloy) while the bodywork was made of composite materials: carbon fibre and kevlar.
 Both the chassis and the bodywork were the work of the engineer Gian Paolo Dallara, who had also contributed to designing the Beta Montecalo Turbo and the Spider LC1.
 The total weight varied between 810 to 850 kg.
 The Lancia LC2 was phenomenally lightweight.

-The iconic livery was once again the white design with the blue and red band sides of the sponsor, Martini.
-In all, 5 exemplars were made.
+The iconic livery was once again the white design with the blue and red side stripes of the sponsor, Martini, of which only a handful of units would be made.